 When we slice goodness into utility, quality, and morality, we find the going easy until our efforts reach morality.
 At that point, the path forward forks into so many twists that one would need an expert to sort them out.
 But that is a blow to good sense, for following some systematic mode of moral choosing honors the uniquely human capacity for preference that marks our days like the ticking of a clock.
 Choosing and following a moral code cannot guarantee our happiness.
 Life is too capricious to think so.
 But not choosing or not following it guarantees frustration and confusion that tend to dissatisfaction.
 Since forming preference seems to be the universal human condition, we might begin by seeking a universal moral system.

 That will prove challenging, though many have tried.
 History is littered with brilliant efforts to yoke preference to some universal rule, their very existence testifying to the difficulty of the task, for if any single moral outlook could succeed, it seems natural to think it already would have.
 But that disturbing thought may be in part countered by recognizing the roadblocks that history has thrown in our way, and these have little to do with the possibility of moral consistency.
 Because of peculiar historical developments, we face a culture of diverse and often contending moral outlooks whose assumptions clash rancorously, foreclosing any consistent implementation in public life (see “The Axioms of Moral Systems”).
 Even on the most fundamental requirements for social consensus, the role of positive law, we face impossible obstacles not only for justifying individual laws, but even for warranting the theoretical existence of law in general (see “Foundations of the Law: An Appetizer”).
 Most persons presume their public moral outlook should reflect a private one, though that presumption has entirely broken down as private moral choice founders upon our reluctance to cede authority to those whom we love, this reluctance also a product of historical failures.
-(See “The Moral Bullseye“).
 Even if that were easy, though, we would still bang against the iron curtain that divides public from private life.

 When belief concerns absolutist morality, it finds moral guidance in private belief or public religious authority.
 A private morality cannot resolve conflicts with other persons who operate from other beliefs or other axioms of morality that do not privilege belief.
 For that reason, revelation is almost invariably transmuted into a trust in authority as a public warrant for belief, trust being an appeal to public confidence (see “Authority, Trust, and Knowledge”).
 The believer surrenders her moral agency, her capacity to rationally arbitrate preference, to the authority who conveys moral truth as a categorical certainty not open to question or dispute (see “Religion and Truth”).
 This has proved a very strong means of resolving moral conflict in univocal cultures wherein the authority is fully embraced.
 But as it relies only on trust, what appears strong is easily broken once competing authority or individual moral agency is considered as alternative (see “The Fragility of Religious Authority”).
 Such is now the case, so the act of moral transference that gives authority its power in homogeneous religious cultures is only half-heartedly granted in diverse ones such as we now see in Western polities.
 Since only one source can steer moral choosing, the rational agent typically views allegiance to authority as an entirely provisional surrender always subject to revocation.
 So authority of any stripe is unlikely to provide moral unanimity or more than superficial private guidance to persons in our culture who accept it.

 Most persons swim through various cultures without too much attention, absorbing values by osmosis or contagion.
 But so variable are these cultures — defined as influences on identity — that no choice arises to the moral agent beyond choosing some and rejecting others by active preference.
 But today this is a haphazard and half-hearted practice and ultimately one that assaults moral health.
 A morally consensual community establishes a symbiotic relationship with citizens: they strengthen it as it does them.
 In that kind of a community, interactions with institutional authorities are informative, meaning persons bring their own rational agency to activities in a mutually constructive interaction that strengthens members and institutions alike.
-But a dysfunctional community necessarily nourishes a moral pathology, not irresistible —it is still theoretically possible to engage in informative relationships with institutions— but still formidable.
-The rrelation of individuals to the institutions that power cultural continuity and change may take on the pre-Reformation mode of formative relations best seen in traditional societies.
-In this schema, persons are molded by the institution in a largely one-way interaction.
+But a dysfunctional community necessarily nourishes a moral pathology.
+It is not irresistible —it is still theoretically possible to engage in informative relationships with institutions— but still faces formidable obstacles.
+The relation of individuals to the institutions that power cultural continuity and change may take on the pre-Reformation mode of formative relations best seen in traditional societies.
+In this schema, persons are molded by the institution in a largely one-way process.
 But because institutional authority has failed so spectacularly, most persons reflexively reject both the informative and formative possibilities of interaction for the postmodern one modeled on the pervasive exemplar of the antihero.
-Their relations with institutions take on a performative role: they view interactions as an opportunity to demonstrate their independence from and implicitly their superiority to the institutions with which they interact.
+Their relations with institutions take on a performative role: they view interactions as an opportunity to demonstrate their independence from — and implicitly their superiority to — the institutions with which they interact.
 They seek to show themselves as literal free agents.

 The world view most popular in Western societies today is the postmodernist virtual circle, a web of highly personalized claims to truth, goodness, and beauty merited only by the principle of non-contradiction (see “What Is the Virtual Circle?”).
 Candidates for inclusion include an entire range of beliefs: about oneself, the world, its goods, and its beauties.
 Authority may be venerated in this schema, but moral power is kept fiercely in the grip of the agent who regards her recognition of authority as a conditional and critical endowment rather than a forfeiture.
 Traditional authority seeking a true surrender of rational and moral agency is fiercely resisted as coercive.
 The virtual circle values its own making and maker and so will prove resistant to compromise.
 Even believers who pay lip service to cultural power think themselves selective in accepting it or resistant to its blandishments.
 Their case is necessarily weak since the pragmatic accommodations adherents make with themselves and others seem drearily similar, though still held as self-produced (see “The Problem of Moral Pragmatism”).
 It is further weakened by the identity politics that regards personality as the passive bequest of race, gender, economic class or other conformist pressure.
 Less doubt attends the clear enticements of a consumerist, materialistic, secular, capitalist culture that permeates most persons’ value systems.
 Even calling their morality a “value system” is a neutralizing and conformist effort both inaccurate and dishonest.
 To regard preferences as “appropriate” is to hold them against a standard that is as arbitrary as it is value-neutral.